Vacancies at Himal Southasian

 Apply if you

-Familiarise yourself with Himal Southasian’s current and past coverage by looking through our archives.
-Then send a brief cover letter describing your interest in working with Himal Southasian, as well as your CV, to editorial @ himalmag.com
+How to apply: Familiarise yourself with Himal Southasian’s current and past coverage by looking through our archives.
+Then send a brief cover letter describing your interest in working with Himal Southasian, as well as your CV, to editorial @ himalmag.com.
+Please indicate the position you are applying for in the subject line.

 Deadline: Rolling applications